nevsnode/gordon/README.md

 go build goophry.go
 ```

+Then create a configuration file.
+You'll probably just want to copy the example file and name it `goophry.config.json`.
+Change the fields in the file acordingly and deploy in the same directory as the generated binary.

+Take a look at the section [Configuration](#configuration) to understand the meaning of all fields.

 #### 2) Run

-Now just deploy the binary with the configuration file `goophry.config.json` in the same directory.
-Take a look at the section [Configuration](#configuration) to understand the meaning of all fields.
+Now just fire up Goophry.

-The Goophry binary accepts the following flags (all are optional):
+The application accepts the following flags (all are optional):

 Flag|Type|Description
 ----|----|-----------